datumtechs/datum-network-deploy/README_EN.md

 #### 3. Deployment service switch options

-enable_deploy_via: Whether to deploy, start, close, and destroy via.
+enable_deploy_ice_via: Whether to deploy, start, close, and destroy ice_via.
 If yes, True; if no, False.

 enable_deploy_carrier: Whether to deploy, start, shut down, and destroy carrier.
 If yes, True; if no, False.